 This is one of those classics in my multi-binder recipe collection that’s been loved on ever since an old friend gave it to me.
 I can’t count the times people have tasted and requested the recipe.

-This extra-moist banana pudding cake is beyond easy and is so wonderful that it needs no frosting, drizzling, or icing of any kind.
+This extra-moist banana bundt cake is beyond easy and is so wonderful that it needs no frosting, drizzling, or icing of any kind.

 Luscious Banana Cake with just 5 ingredients

-Simply grab these 5 items to make perfectly moist banana cake:
+Simply grab these 5 items to make perfectly moist banana bundt cake:

 - The best banana cake starts with the best bananas: use 2 extra-ripe bananas, roughly mashed.
 The more brown spots, the better.
 If you prefer zero bits of banana chunks in your cake, go ahead and mash them thoroughly.
 We prefer them roughly mashed, for tiny bits of banana chunks in finished cake.